 Once you're outside, start calling up your utility companies and asking them to shut off your utility lines.
-This includes your electrical line, your gas line, and your waterline.
+This includes your electrical line, your gas line, and your water.
 Leaving these lines on could exacerbate problems and create a dangerous environment if there is wastewater flooding into your home.

 - Call Your Insurance Company

 We recommend calling your insurance company as soon as possible in your sewer backup Markham response plan.
-The earlier you can get your them involved, the more engaged they will be—and the more likely they will be to honour your claim.
+The earlier you can get your them involved, the more engaged they will be—and the more likely they will be to honor your claim.

 - Start the Cleanup

-Now, you can start cleanup.
+Now, you can start the cleanup.
 You can do this on your own, but it requires a good deal of equipment.
 Depending on the extent of your issue, this equipment may include gloves, goggles, boots, a face mask, a water pump, and a wet-dry vacuum.